What type of legislation exists dealing with environmental issues affecting building works and with promoting sustainable developments?

 The general legislations dealing with environmental issues and promoting sustainable development for building construction are as follows:

-The Buildings Decree 2012 (Bouwbesluit 2012) prescribes the minimum construction requirements that all structures in the Netherlands must meet.
+The Environment prescribes the minimum construction requirements that all structures in the Netherlands must meet and also includes several obligations – when refurbishing or construct a new building – to enhance sustainability ((i) gasless buildings; (ii) minimum of EV-charging points; (iii) use of renewable energy; and (iv) setting stricter energy-efficiency criteria).
 These requirements concern safety, health, usefulness, energy efficiency and the environment.
 In addition, all municipalities apply additional rules in local building regulations.
 These rules differ between municipalities.
-For office buildings, an obligation applies to have at least label C, and per 2030 label A.

-Under the Decree on the Energy Performance of Buildings (Besluit energieprestatie gebouwen) for every house or building that is to be sold or let, an energy performance certificate (describing the energy efficiency of the building) must be present.
+Under the Environmental Buildings Decree for every house or building that is to be sold or let, an energy performance certificate (EPC) (describing the energy efficiency of the building) must be present.
+For office buildings specifically, an obligation applies to have at least and EPC label C, and per 2030 label A applies.

-The Environmental Protection Act (Wet Milieubeheer) and the Law on Water (Waterwet) are also relevant in this area.
-Rules also apply in respect of the storage and disposal of waste and/or pollution.
+The Environmental & Planning Act (Wet Milieubeheer) and more specifically the Environmental Activities Decree, set in respect of the storage and disposal of waste and/or pollution.

-The Nature Conservation Act (Wet natuurbescherming) can also play a relevant role in building activities.
-This Act provides for protection of animal and plant species by regulating or preventing activities that (may) have significant negative effects on the flora and fauna nearby a development.
+The Environment & Planning Act also contains rules on ecology/nature (through the implementation track and associated acts on nature conservation law).
+These regulations act provides for protection of animal and plant species by regulating or preventing activities that (may) have significant negative effects on the flora and fauna nearby a development.
 The past few years, this legislation has become increasingly important in relation to the impact of nitrogen emissions due to the construction and/or operation of a property or other works and the (negative) effects thereof on (preserved) Natura 2000-areas.

 There are several environmental legislations enacted for the purpose of regulating and enforcing public policy on environmental protection and sustainability.
 The various States have specific environmental laws replicating the Federal Act with slight modifications.
 The environmental legislations in Nigeria include the Environmental Impact Assessment Act, the National Environmental Standards and Regulations Enforcement Agency Act (NESREA Act) and the Harmful Waste (Special Criminal Provisions,) Act 1998.